How to Tell if an Article Is Peer-Reviewed

 When selecting journal articles for a course, distinguishing between genuinely peer-reviewed publications and non-peer-reviewed works is critical.
 Peer-reviewed articles undergo rigorous scrutiny by subject matter experts to ensure academic rigor and adherence to systematic quality standards.
-Only articles meeting these standards can be submitted as Peer-Reviewed Literature (PRL) in Woolf courses, while non-peer-reviewed articles may still be submitted as "Publications" if deemed relevant and of high quality by the college.
+Only articles meeting these standards can be submitted as Peer-Reviewed Publications in Woolf courses, while non-peer-reviewed articles may still be submitted as "Publications" if deemed relevant and of high quality by the college.

 This article outlines how to verify the peer-reviewed status of an article and identifies warning signs of potentially predatory journals.